seL4/sel4-tutorials/tutorials/ipc/ipc.md

 ## Exercises

-This tutorial has several processes set up already, two clients and a server.
+This tutorial has several processes set up by the capDL loader, two clients and a server.
 All processes have access to a single endpoint capability, which provides access to the same endpoint object.

 In this tutorial, you will construct a server which echos the contents of messages sent by clients.
 You